We're currently experiencing high demand for our service

 - be about domestic building work including construction, renovation, alteration, extension, demolition, improvement or (some) repairs to a home.

 Please note: Your dispute may not be eligible if the building owner has directly engaged only one trade (for example, plumbing or painting) and the work is not part of more extensive domestic building work.

 How to apply

 Before you apply, you need to be clear about the issues that are in dispute, and have taken reasonable steps to try to resolve the dispute with the other party yourself.
-For more information, view our Dispute resolution process page.
+For more information, view our Tips to help you resolve your dispute page.

 If we cannot assist with your dispute, view our Other helpful services page.

 You must attempt to resolve a domestic building dispute through us before making an application to VCAT.